 - Acquisition of the entire capital of CEPL, leading French retail order-picking operator.
-This acquisition bolsters the Group's market share in France and Spain while giving access to Germany and the Netherlands (see section 1.13 "ID Logistics growth strategy" and Note 3 to the consolidated financial statements in section 4.8.1 "2013 Group consolidated financial statements") - The surface area operated by the Group worldwide now exceeds 3 million square meters.
+This acquisition boosts the Group's market share in France and Spain and gives it a foothold in Germany and the Netherlands - The surface area operated by the Group worldwide now exceeds 3 million square meters.